jakub-zwolakowski/scvs/TIS_README.md

 Using an assignment expression (i.e. `x = y`) as a loop controlling expression is usually a typo and may cause unexpected behavior, but it is not Undefined Behavior.

-Moreover, both `gcc` and `clang` find this kind of possible typos and suggest adding parentheses around the assingment expression if it was really intended to be an assignment and not a comparison.
+Moreover, both `gcc` and `clang` find this kind of possible typos and suggest adding parentheses around the assignment expression if it was really intended to be an assignment and not a comparison.

 ### boolasgn_e02